NRA Basic Pistol Instructor Led Training

 3. Your Pistol:

 Bring at least 200 rounds of ammo.
 This will allow 100 rounds for the NRA Basic Pistol class and then 100 rounds to qualify for the NRA Pistol Instructor Training.
-Ammunition can be purchased at the class for convenience.
+Depending on the caliber, ammunition typically can be purchased at the class for convenience.
+However, please verify ahead of time for availablity.
 You might want to bring more ammunition just in case.

 5. Lunch, Drinks, Snacks:

-You can pack or buy into the $6 Donatos pizza lunch buffet that is offered at the class.
-However, I strongly suggest that you pack snacks for later in the day as there aren’t any available at the range.
+You can pack or buy into a lunch option.
+Please bring cash for a group order.
+I strongly suggest that you pack snacks for later in the day as there aren’t any available at the range.
 There won’t be any time to leave the class or range to get food.

 6. Note Taking Materials: